-The panel has a platform-pedal on its end that you put your feet or hands on, and metal springs inside the box make it easy to customize the level of resistance.
+The panel has a pedal on its end upon which you can place your feet or hands – and metal springs inside the box make it easy to customize the level of resistance.

 This Pilates Chair workout has been extremely helpful to me.
-It has improved my physique – adding lean muscle that is shapely and defined.
+It has improved my physique – adding lean muscle that is well-shaped and defined.

 It has also strengthened the all-important “powerhouse” – my body’s core of abdominal and lower back muscles.

-Additionally, it has improved the mobility of my joints and spine, of paramount importance now that I’m age 53.
+Additionally, it has improved the mobility of my joints and spine (of paramount importance now that I’m age 57).

-I’ve been using the chair for many years, and it never seems to gets old.
-In fact, the more I use it, the more skilled I become and the more fun I have during my workouts.
+I’ve been using the chair for many years, and it never seems to get old.
+The more I use it, the more skilled I become and the more fun I have during my workouts.

 It keeps me coming back.

-The real brilliance of the pilates chair is that it places you into postures and maneuvers that require the engagement of smaller, stabilizing muscles (not just the usual major muscles groups).
+The real brilliance of the Pilates Chair is that it places you into postures and maneuvers that require the engagement of smaller, stabilizing muscles (not just the usual major muscle groups).
 Everything is called upon.
 This makes a big difference in terms of your results.

-Long-term, you’ll not only see a difference, but even after one workout you’ll feel that something significant is happening.
-It’s as though all the muscles are vibrating – not just near the skin, but bone-deep.
+Long-term, you’ll not only see a difference, but even after one workout, you’ll feel something significant is happening.
+It’s as though all the muscles are vibrating near the skin and bone-deep.

-Try these 28 exercises and see if you see and feel a difference, too.
+Try these 28 exercises and see if you see and feel a difference.

-List of Exercises – A Strategically Sequenced Workout on the Pilates Chair
+List of Exercises – A Strategically Sequenced Workout on the Wunda Chair

 - Footwork (turned out, balls of feet on pedal, relevé)